 Maintenance And Welfare Of Parents & Senior Citizens (Amendment) Act, 2018

 A draft Bill termed “MAINTENANCE AND WELFARE OF PARENTS AND SENIOR CITIZENS (AMENDMENT) ACT, 2018 is pending consideration.
 The Act proposes to amend the existing Act.
-The salient features of the Amendment Act are detailed below:
+The salient features of the proposed Amendment Act are detailed below:

 (1) The concept of the right to “live with Dignity” recognised and introduced into Act.